Recruiting for Ultimate Success

 FINAL STEPS/MAKING THE DECISION

-• California’s Ban-the-Box law prohibits inquiries about criminal history until a conditional job offer has been made and is applicable to organizations with 5+ employees.
+California’s Ban-the-Box law prohibits inquiries about criminal history until a conditional job offer has been made and is applicable to organizations with 5+ employees.
+Read more here.

 NOTIFYING PASS CANDIDATES

-• When recruiting for nonprofits, I’ve routinely been asked by pass candidates for opportunities to still stay engaged through volunteer opportunities.
+When recruiting for nonprofits, I’ve routinely been asked by pass candidates for opportunities to still stay engaged through volunteer opportunities.
 Consider what your preferences are so you include this in your pass notification.
+If there are relevant job boards that they might not know of, include a link to them.

 CLOSING AN OFFER